 Is e-Invoicing more secure than paper?

-Companies of all sizes have come to trust and depend on the security of electronic transactions handled by their accounting software and banks.
+Companies of all sizes have come to trust and depend on the security of electronic transactions handled by their accounting system and banks.
 The security that electronic invoicing provides is now a comforting benefit.
-When paired with data encryption and firewalls that should already be in place, electronic invoicing software is as secure as any other professional software system.
+When paired with data encryption and firewalls that should already be in place, electronic invoicing software is as secure as any other professional application.

 Isn’t e-Invoicing expensive to implement?